zadid6pretam/iSyncTab/README.md

 - **Tabular metadata** (numeric + categorical + optional text-like fields), and
 - **Image data** (e.g., medical images, natural images).
-- iSyncTab itself is **not specific** to HAM10000: any dataset with tabular + image inputs can be used by providing a matching PyTorch `Dataset` / `DataLoader`.
+- iSyncTab itself is **not specific** to HAM10000/Pokemon/DVM/Deep Lesion/CheXpert/Pet Finder: any dataset with tabular + image inputs can be used by providing a matching PyTorch `Dataset` / `DataLoader`.

 The key idea is to treat **both tabular features and image features as tokens**, then use **Neural Synchrony-guided Paired Feature Sequencing (NS-PFS)** to learn a synchronized global permutation across modalities before feeding the ordered token sequence into the **Order-aware Memory-augmented Transformer (OMT)** with a **Linformer** backbone.